cmeerbeek/splunk-addon-octopus-deploy/README.md

 1. A working Octopus application
 2. Access to the REST API port on the Octopus server from a Heavy Forwarder or Splunk single instance (port 80 for HTTP and port 443 for HTTP or else if configured differently)
 3. An API key to retrieve data from Octopus.
 See [Octopus Wiki](https://github.com/OctopusDeploy/OctopusDeploy-Api/wiki).
-4. A Splunk Heavy Forwarder or Single Instance with Splunk 6.0.x or higher
+4. A Splunk Heavy Forwarder or Single Instance with Splunk 6.0.x or higher running on Linux or Unix or OS X.

 ### Install instructions